All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Mechanism Dual GIP/GLP-1 GLP-1 only

 Tirzepatide produces roughly 2.5 times more weight loss than liraglutide while requiring only one injection per week instead of daily.
 Liraglutide's main advantage is longer real-world experience (approved since 2014) and broader insurance coverage in some plans.
-However, for most patients, the significantly better results and weekly dosing of tirzepatide make it the clear choice.
+But for most patients, the significantly better results and weekly dosing of tirzepatide make it the clear choice.

 Tirzepatide vs. Phentermine